solana-labs/solana/book/src/cluster/ledger-replication.md

 1. SLOTS\_PER\_SEGMENT: Number of slots in a segment of ledger data.
 The

-   unit of storage for a archiver.
+   unit of storage for an archiver.

 2. NUM\_KEY\_ROTATION\_SEGMENTS: Number of segments after which archivers